Date of Degree

 Use of a non-parametric approach to Bayesian surface smoothing provides for more modeling flexibility.
 We are not constrained by the shape defined by a parametric shape of the covariance as used by earlier methods.
 A Bayesian approach also allows us to include the results obtained from previous analysis of the same data, if any, as prior information.
 It also allows us to evaluate pointwise estimates of variability of the fitted surface.
 We believe that our research also poses many questions for future research.

 Chakravarty, Subhashish.
-"Bayesian surface smoothing under anisotropy." dissertation, University of Iowa, 2007.
+"Bayesian surface smoothing under anisotropy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.